 It is usual that the final contract takes place between 1 to 6 months from the date of the compromesso.
-The Atto di Compravendita is a public contract which, after having been read by the Notary, is signed by both the vendor and the buyer in front of him who, as public official, lauthenticates it with his/ her signature and stamp.
-At the moment of the deed the purchaser takes full title and possession of the property.
+The Atto di Compravendita is a public contract which, after having been read by the Notary, is signed by both the vendor and the buyer in front of him who, as a public official, authenticates it with his/ her signature and stamp.
+At the moment of the deed, the purchaser takes full title and possession of the property.

 8) IMPOSTA DI REGISTRO

-The Notary will therefore write on the deed that you want to benefit of this reduction and you will therefore undertake to become resident in the property within 18 months .
+The Notary will therefore write on the deed that you want to benefit from this reduction and you will, therefore, undertake to become resident in the property within 18 months.

 To know more about that, please do not hesitate in requiring us more information.